who-biz/verus-pbaas/README.md

 - `"maxpreconversion":[0]`

-Prevents users of `vrsctest` blockchain from preconverting `vrsctest` to `chipstest2` in during pre-launch period.
+Prevents users of `vrsctest` blockchain from preconverting `vrsctest` to `chipstensec` in during pre-launch period.
 If we wanted to accept pre-launch conversions, we could set `minpreconversion` and `maxpreconversion` to specify required preconversion amounts for launch to proceed.

 - `"conversions":[1]`